 According to Berger “handling and stability could really be diminished.”He said over inflation “reduces the size of the contact patch significantly,” impacting ride quality, passenger comfort and the wear characteristics of a tire.

 There are misconceptions that higher inflation pressure delivers better fuel economy, handling and tire wear, but “That’s not necessarily true on any of those,” he said.
 Automakers have optimized these parameters “To give you the best balance of all the attributes.”
 Car companies arrive at their ratings after exhaustive testing that can take years to complete.
 Because of this it’s best to follow their specific recommendations.

 Few things can beat the feeling of driving a brand-new vehicle off the showroom floor.
 You’ve researched what to buy on AutoGuide.com, shopped around at different dealers, negotiated the price, arranged financing and finally the car of your dreams is yours, but not so fast.
 It may shimmer like a diamond and have a full tank of fuel but it may not be ready for the road.

 According to Berger “When you buy a new vehicle it’s a good idea to check your inflation pressure.”
 He said cars are often shipped from factories with high inflation pressures.
 This prevents the tires from distorting as the vehicle is strapped down during shipping.
 Oftentimes dealers forget to reduce the pressure before cars are delivered to customers.

-Reiterating this point Berger said “Few things are more important that getting the right inflation pressure in the tire.”
+Reiterating this point Berger said, “Few things are more important than getting the right inflation pressure in the tire.”
 Aside from this he also advises checking your vehicle’s tire pressure at least once per month as they generally lose around 1 PSI every 30 days.
 These simple steps can go a long way to maximizing tire life and keeping you safe on the road.